-Cars should be parked in the lot near Hilltop Lodge when staying in the lodge, or in the main lot down the hill past the lodge for unit camping; parked facing out.
+Cars should be parked in the lot near Hilltop Lodge when staying at the lodge.
+For Unit Camping parking is in the main lot down the hill.
 Only one car per troop should be left in a unit area for emergency purposes.
-All other cars should be taken to the parking lot and locked.
-Turn-around space is limited in most units; it is recommended that no more than two cars drive into a unit to unload at one time.
-Cars should be backed in when parking.
+All other cars should be taken to the parking lot.
+Turn-around space is limited; No more than two cars should drive into a unit to unload at one time.
+Cars should be backed in and locked when parking.